Home

 HETS Chair Message

-Access to the publication on the new platform is available from the HETS website (HETS Online Journal).
-In this issue, the Journal showcases articles in both, English and Spanish, discussing topics such as Artificial Intelligence, Microlearning, and Preferred class modality, among others.
+Access to the publication on the new platform is available from the HETS website (hets.org/ejournal/).
+In this issue, the Journal showcases articles in English and Spanish, discussing topics such as Driving Accessibility, ESOL in the Digital Age, An Assessment of the Active Learning Worksheets, and Online Course Design Review: Quality e-Learning Practices in Higher Education.

-HETS invites you to enjoy reading the articles in this issue, and share the Journal with colleagues, academics, students, and administrators involved with higher education.
+HETS invites you to enjoy reading the articles on this issue and share the Journal with colleagues, academics, students, and administrators involved with higher education.
 Likewise, HETS encourages all those interested in publishing their articles to take advantage of this opportunity to share their knowledge.
-The deadline for submission of articles to be considered for publication in the Volume XIV, Spring Issue is March 29, 2024.
-For more information and guidelines, visit hets.org/ejournal/call-for-papers/.
+The deadline for submission of articles to be considered for publication in Volume XVFall Issue, is September 24, 2024.

 Finally, we extend our invitation to join HETS collaborators as reviewers of our publication.
 If you are interested, please send an e-mail to info@hets.org.